pagkly/Zed/Investopedia3/What to Form an Exit Strategy.md

 What to Form an Exit Strategy
 ## What Is an Exit Strategy?

-An exit strategy is a contingency plan that is executed by an investor, trader, [venture capitalist](https://www.investopedia.com/terms/v/venturecapitalist.asp), or business owner to [liquidate](https://www.investopedia.com/terms/l/liquidate.asp) a position in a financial asset or dispose of [tangible business assets](https://www.investopedia.com/terms/t/tangibleasset.asp) once predetermined criteria for either has been met or exceeded.
+An exit strategy is a contingency plan that is executed by an investor, trader, [[venture capitalist]](https://www.investopedia.com/terms/v/venturecapitalist.asp), or business owner to [[liquidate]](https://www.investopedia.com/terms/l/liquidate.asp) a position in a financial asset or dispose of [[tangible business assets]](https://www.investopedia.com/terms/t/tangibleasset.asp) once predetermined criteria for either has been met or exceeded.

 An exit strategy may be executed to exit a non-performing investment or close an unprofitable business.
 In this case, the purpose of the exit strategy is to limit losses.

 An exit strategy may also be executed when an investment or business venture has met its profit objective.
-For instance, an [angel investor](https://www.investopedia.com/terms/a/angelinvestor.asp) in a startup company may plan an exit strategy through an [initial public offering](https://www.investopedia.com/terms/i/ipo.asp) ([IPO](https://www.investopedia.com/terms/i/ipo.asp)).
+For instance, an [[angel investor]](https://www.investopedia.com/terms/a/angelinvestor.asp) in a startup company may plan an exit strategy through an [[initial public offering]](https://www.investopedia.com/terms/i/ipo.asp) ([IPO](https://www.investopedia.com/terms/i/ipo.asp)).

 Other reasons for executing an exit strategy may include a significant change in market conditions due to a catastrophic event; legal reasons, such as estate planning, liability lawsuits or a divorce; or for the simple reason that a business owner/investor is retiring and wants to cash out.